 Instructions: Solve any two of problems 1-4 and then complete Problem 5, which is a short survey.
-If you choose to do problem 2 you will likely want to do problem 1 first.
-Your solutions are to be written up in latex and submitted as a pdf-file with a filename of the form SurnamePset8.pdf via e-mail to drew@math.mit.edu by 11:59 p.m. on the date due.
+If you choose to do Problem 2 you will likely want to do Problem 1 first.
+Your solutions are to be written up in latex and submitted as a pdf-file with a filename of the form SurnamePset8.pdf via e-mail to drew@math.mit.edu by noon on the date due.
 Collaboration is permitted/encouraged, but you must identify your collaborators, and any references not listed in the course syllabus.
-The first to spot each non-trivial typo/error in the problem sets or lecture notes will receive 1-5 points of extra credit.
+The first to spot each typo/error in the problem sets or lecture notes will receive 1-5 points of extra credit.

 Problem 1.
-From lattices to elliptic curves (50 points)
+From lattices to elliptic curves (49 points)